 If the property is leasehold it can take longer if, for instance, the freeholder creates delays.
 If the property is leasehold it makes sense to notify the freeholder of the intention to transfer equity as early in the process as possible

 Can Quittance also act for my mortgage lender?

 Yes.
 If the property is mortgaged, the solicitor will also need to act for the mortgage lender.
 To be able to do this, the solicitor will need to be on the lender's approved panel of conveyancing solicitors.

-Quittance's panel of specialist conveyancing solicitors can complete the transfer of equity process for all UK lenders.
+Your conveyancing solicitor can complete the transfer of equity process for all UK lenders.

 What if I am also remortgaging?

 You may also be remortgaging the property at the same time as transferring equity.
 Quittance can combine the remortgage and transfer of equity work and the panel of solicitors can act for all UK lenders.

 How much does transfer of equity conveyancing cost?